paulgazz/podcasts/README.md

     0 * * * * /path/to/podcasts.sh -o /path/to/store/podcasts > /tmp/podcasts.out 2>&1

+The script will automatically maintain a log (`download.log`) of previously downloaded podcasts to avoid ever redownloading them.

 ## Advanced Usage

+### Download all podcast episodes

 To download all podcasts instead of the latest, use `-a`.
 Specify different lists of shows using `-f`.
 For instance, to download all episodes of a single show from the default config file do

     grep Crypto podcasts.conf | ./podcasts.sh -a -f - -o /path/to/store/podcasts

+### Download several of the most recent episodes

+To download several of the most recent episodes, use `-n` with a number parameter, e.g., the following will download the ten most recent episodes:

+    grep Crypto podcasts.conf | ./podcasts.sh -n10 -f - -o /path/to/store/podcasts